 Overview of Glamis Sand Dunes

-Camping: Free (but a permit to access the dunes is required)
+- Camping: Free (but a dune permit is required)

 From Brawley California (30 minute drive)